How to export data, with examples for each type of export along with details on optional parameters and filters.

 The last_activity_at

-filter captures only the data rows where the following attributes have been created or modified in the specified time frame:
+filter captures only the data rows where the following changes have been made in the specified time frame:

 Label created at